 A URL (Uniform Resource Locator) identifies a resource on a remote server and gives the network location on that server.
 The URL path is the string of information that comes after the top level domain name.
 You can use the HTTP-proxy to block websites that contain specified text in the URL path.
 You can add, delete, or modify URL path patterns.

 To use the HTTP request proxy action to block content based on patterns in URL paths, you must edit the HTTP Request category of the HTTP proxy action and specify the URL path patterns for the content you want to block.
+To block an entire website and all its content, you must type /* after the domain name.
 For example:

 - To block all pages that have the host name www.example.net, type www.example.net/*.